floatingcap/saturn_bot/README.md

 fybot is **not affiliated** with:
 - Google
 - OpenAI
+- StabilityAI
+- Hugging Face
 - Discord

-We just use their public APIs with love 🫶
+We just use their public APIs & models.

 ---

 ## 🧪 Alpha Notice

 This bot is still in early development.
-Things may:
+Expect:
+- Bugs
-- Break
+- Broken commands
-- Explode
+- Weird AI replies

-- Say weird stuff
-If you find a bug, post it in the [Issues Tab](https://github.com/fylvo/fybot/issues).
+Report anything strange in the [Issues Tab](https://github.com/fylvo/fybot/issues).

 ---

 ## 🙌 Credits

 - Developed by [fylvo](https://github.com/fylvo)
-- AI magic with help from [ChatGPT](https://chat.openai.com)

----
+- ChatGPT helped shape things